B2ORG/T6-B2OP-PATCH/README.md

 ## Customizing splits

-On Plutonium version R4516+ you can customize on which rounds splits are going to be shown, in order to do that, go to
+On Plutonium version R4516+ you can customize on which rounds splits are going to be shown, in order to do that

+### Direct file edit

 ```
 %localappdata%\Plutonium\storage\t6\raw\scriptdata